 So make sure you have enough saved up, or that you have enough gigs lined up to put food on the table while you figure out your next step.

-4 - You also need to figure out how you’re going to fill the hours in your week.
 Many people take for granted how much time there is in a given day when you don’t have to be at an office.
-Your job search should not be a full time job in itself – you need to socialize, exercise, and get involved in projects and volunteer opportunities so you have interesting things to talk about.
+Your job search should not be a full-time job in itself – you need to socialize, exercise, and get involved in projects and volunteer opportunities so you have interesting things to talk about.
 When you meet new people, whether or not they can help you with your search, you want to be someone that they want to talk to.
 And having interesting things going on is how you can make sure that happens.

 Filling your days seems easier than it is in reality.
 You need to schedule so that you have places to be and appointments to keep.
 You need to become your own boss and manager, which means figuring out all the things you need to get done – job search tasks, networking, seeing friends, taking walks, volunteering, engaging with a side project – and when, exactly, you’re going to do them.
 I'm not saying you have to be super rigid, but suddenly having more time on your hands often means you get less done, rather than more, unless you’re disciplined.

 The people you're working with now - your colleagues and bosses - will ideally be a part of your ever-growing network for years to come.
 Even if you hate your job, it's important to make sure your professional relationships remain intact, along with your reputation.
 This is why it's important to pay close attention to your mindset.
 If you decide you're done, even if you don't actually quit, it's easy for your attitude and the quality of your work to tank.
 You want to end on a high note - don't let things deteriorate to the point that everyone is happy to see you go.